Recurrent Neural-Linear Posterior Sampling for Nonstationary Contextual Bandits: Experiments

-Preliminary experiments were employed to choose suitable hyperparameter ranges for the neural-linear approaches (Table \ref{tab:hgrid_defaults}).
-Note that more hyperparameter settings are considered for the feedforward approach ($576$) than for the recurrent approach ($96$), which is potentially advantageous for the feedforward approach.
+Preliminary experiments were employed to choose suitable hyperparameter ranges for the neural-linear approaches.
+Table \ref{tab:hgrid_defaults} contains a complete description of the hyperparameter grid and the resulting default hyperparameters for each neural-linear approach.
+More hyperparameter settings are considered for the feedforward approach ($576$) than for the recurrent approach ($96$), which is potentially advantageous for the feedforward approach.

+For some of the bandit problems, we also present results of policies based on more conventional algorithms.
+For non-contextual bandit problems, we present the results of policies based on discounted UCB (D-UCB) and sliding-window UCB (SW-UCB) \citep{garivier2011upper}.
+The hyperparameters for each of these algorithms were selected based on the same protocol used to select hyperparameters for the best (R)NN policy.
+For D-UCB, the hyperparameter grid contains candidates for the discount factor $\gamma \in \{0.8, 0.85, 0.9, 0.925, 0.95, 0.97, 0.98, 0.99, 0.995, 0.999\}$.
+For SW-UCB, the hyperparameter grid contains candidates for the window length $\tau \in \{5, 10, 25, 50, 75, 100, 150, 200, 250, 300\}$.

+For the non-stationary contextual \emph{linear} bandit problems, we present the results of policies based on discounted linear UCB (D-LinUCB) \citep{russac2019dlinucb} and sliding-window linear UCB (SW-LinUCB) \citep{cheung2019swlinucb}.
+The hyperparameters for each of these algorithms were selected optimally based on the total number of time steps and the variation budget of each problem \citep{russac2019dlinucb}, requiring additional knowledge in comparison with the neural-linear approaches.

 The definitive ten independent trials for each combination of non-contextual bandit problem and policy have double the length of the hyperparameter search trials in order to enable a more conclusive regret analysis.
 Note that it is quite difficult to establish appropriate trial lengths \emph{before} hyperparameter search.